sylvaincom/C-for-data-science/NN-iris-data/README.md

 Targets: 1
 Net recent average error: 0.0731151
 ```
-When the neural network has finished learning the ouput `1` and starts learning the ouput `2`:
+When the neural network just finished learning the ouput `1` and starts learning the ouput `2`, we have:
 ```
 Pass 99: Inputs: 5.1 2.5 3 1.1
 Outputs: 0.999932